Google Cloud Print

 Google Cloud Print is supported by PaperCut Print Providers running on Windows, Linux or Mac OS.
 Printers managed by a Novell print serverA print server is a system responsible for hosting print queues and sharing printer resources to desktops.
 Users submit print jobs to a print server rather then directly to the printer itself.
 A print server can be a dedicated server but on many networks this server also performs other tasks, such as file serving cannot be published to Google Cloud Print.

 The Print ProviderA Print Provider is a monitoring service installed on a secondary print server to allow PaperCut to control and track printers.
-This monitoring component intercepts the local printing and reports the use back to the primary Application Server. software must be running a version of PaperCut that supports Google Cloud Print.
+This monitoring component intercepts the local printing and reports the use back to the primary Application Server. software must be running PaperCut NG/MF version 1.2 or later.

 Some printers and printer drivers do not respect all printer settings, such as color or grayscale, single sided or duplex as specified by the user in the Google Cloud Print User ClientThe User Client tool is an add-on that resides on a user's desktop.
 It allows users to view their current account balance via a popup window, provides users with the opportunity to confirm what they are about to print, allows users to select shared accounts via a popup, if administrators have granted access to this feature, and displays system messages, such as the "low credit" warning message or print policy popups..
 If you observe issues in this area, try upgrading to the latest drivers, as Google is working with the printer manufacturers to resolve any such issues.

 If users are configured with Account Selection options (or you have print scripts) that require user interaction that can ONLY be done via the Mobile web client

 (and cannot be done at the printing device), then running the Mobile web client is mandatory.
 If not, the user is unable to carry out the configured user interaction for Account Selection, and the Google Cloud Print job remains paused and does not appear on the printing device.